 Security and Manual Actions report

-A feature added when the new Search Console left beta, the Manual Actions report is where you receive notifications for any manual penalties your site receives.
+The Manual Actions report is where you receive notifications for any manual penalties your site receives.

 Hopefully, you’ll never receive a notification here.

 If you do get caught using tactics that violate Google’s webmaster quality guidelines, the cause and scope of the penalty will be shown here.

 Google manual actions can apply to individual pages, folders or subfolders or your entire website.
 Pages currently under a manual action will not appear in Google search results.

 Fixing your manual action will depend entirely on what sort of issue you’re being penalized for.

 The Links report tells you how many links your website has pointed to it, who they’re from and what anchor text they use when linking to your site.
 It also includes an internal link report.

 You can export the external links pointing to your pages.
 Exporting link data (clicking the export button in the upper right) will download up to 100,000 rows of data:

 Latest links: This option downloads the 100,000 most recently discovered links in Google’s index.
 This data includes the URL linking to your page and the date the link was found by Google.

 More example links: This downloads a sample of 100,000 links pointing to your site, taken from all of the links Google knows about.
 This data is just the link page’s URL.